gspetro-NOAA/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/RunSRW.rst

    * - verify_pre.yaml
      - Enables (meta)tasks that are prerequisites for both deterministic and ensemble verification (vx)
    * - verify_det.yaml
-     - Enables (meta)tasks that perform deterministic vx on a single forecast or on each member of an ensemble forecast
+     - Enables (meta)tasks that perform deterministic VX on a single forecast or on each member of an ensemble forecast
    * - verify_ens.yaml
-     - Enables (meta)tasks that perform ensemble vx on an ensemble of forecasts as a whole (must set ``DO_ENSEMBLE: true`` in ``config.yaml``)
+     - Enables (meta)tasks that perform ensemble VX on an ensemble of forecasts as a whole (requires ``DO_ENSEMBLE`` to be set to ``True`` in ``config.yaml``)

-The ``verify_*.yaml`` files include the definitions of several common verification tasks by default.
-Individual verification tasks appear in :numref:`Table %s <VXWorkflowTasksTable>`.
+The ``verify_*.yaml`` files include by default the definitions of several common verification tasks and metatasks.
+These default verification (meta)tasks are described in :numref:`Table %s <VXWorkflowTasksTable>`.
 The tasks in the ``verify_*.yaml`` files are independent of each other, so users may want to turn some off depending on the needs of their experiment.
 To turn off a task, simply include its entry from ``verify_*.yaml`` as an empty YAML entry in ``config.yaml``.
 For example, to turn off PointStat tasks:

 .. code-block:: console